jelford/jelford.github.io/src/drafts/by-any-other-name.md

 - We're not using `glibc` as our `libc`.
   - Other 'nixes, like BSD, come with their own `libc`'s.
-  - The normal alternative on _linux_ is `musl`,  which, apart from being the default choice when producing static binaries in rust, is the system-wide `libc` for some Linux distributions - in particular [alpine](https://www.alpinelinux.org/), a popular choice for container base images.
+  - The normal alternative on _linux_ is `musl`,  which, apart from being the default choice when producing static binaries in Rust, is the system-wide `libc` for some Linux distributions - in particular [alpine](https://www.alpinelinux.org/), a popular choice for container base images.
 - We're not even using `libc`.
 Go makes its syscalls directly (well, on some platforms - including Linux), so `getaddrinfo` never even comes into it.

-Let's round this out with a quick look an `strace` generated by the same rust program as above, but this time targetting `musl`:
+Let's round this out with a quick look an `strace` generated by the same Rust program as above, but this time targetting `musl`:

 ```bash